MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

    dotnet run
     ```

-1. When prompted, enter a question, such as `Where can I travel to?` and review the response from your generative AI model.
+1. When prompted, enter a question, such as `Where should I stay in London?` and review the response from your generative AI model.

     Note that the response includes source references to indicate the indexed data in which the answer was found.

-1. Try a few more questions, for example `Where should I stay in London?`
+1. Try a follow-up question, for example `What can I do there?`

-    > **Note**: This simple example application doesn't include any logic to retain the conversation history, so each prompt is treated as a new conversation.

 1. When you're finished, enter `quit` to exit the program.
 Then close the cloud shell pane.

-## Challenge

-Now you've experienced how to integrate your own data in a generative AI app built with the Azure AI Foundry portal, let's explore further!

-Try adding a new data source through the Azure AI Foundry portal, index it, and integrate the indexed data in a client app.
-Some data sets you could try are:

-- A collection of (research) articles you have on your computer.
-- A set of presentations from past conferences.
-- Any of the datasets available in the [Azure Search sample data](https://github.com/Azure-Samples/azure-search-sample-data) repository.

-Test your solution by submitting prompts that could only be answered by the data set you chose!

 ## Clean up